ScottTorzewski/ML-Data-Analysis/README.md

 <br>

-Feature importance analysis showed that QualityScore, DefectRate, ProductionVolume, and MaintenanceHours were the most influential predictors of defect status, suggesting these features are highly informative for rule-based classification.
+Feature importance analysis showed that QualityScore, DefectRate, ProductionVolume, and MaintenanceHours were the most influential predictors of defect status.
+Therefore, we can determine these features are highly informative for rule-based classification.

 <br>